Critical Introduction to African American History

 Unlike the other PBSS workshops and seminars this is an actual course designed to build the capacity of participants to engage with complex topics in Black American history.
 Centered in Black agency, actions, and achievements, this class will introduce participants to key influencers, prominent organizations, critical movements, and radical ideas which have not only shaped the Black experience in the U.S. but fundamentally defined the legal, political, and cultural contours of American society.

-Requirements for PBSS Certificate of Completion are as follows:
+Requirements for a PBSS Certificate of Completion are as follows:

 Attend a minimum of 5 (out of 6) classes. (each class approx. an hour)